Get a quick quote

 However, if you're still paying off a fixed rate portion of your mortgage, your repayments won’t be affected since you locked in your rate.

-But once your fixed rate period ends, you'll have to pay whatever variable rate the lender decides.
-This known as your 'revert rate', and it's usually higher than the bank's variable interest rate.
+Once your fixed rate period ends, you'll have to pay whatever variable rate your lender decides.
+This known as your 'revert rate', and it's usually higher than your bank's variable interest rate.

 If you currently have a mortgage and are worried about the impact of a rate rise on your repayments, it's worth thinking about refinancing to a lower rate now.